-If a student is unwell they must report to student reception where their condition will be assessed and appropriate action taken.
+If a student is unwell, they must report to student reception where their condition will be assessed and appropriate action taken.
 Students must not phone home and ask parents to come and get them.

-Lateness to school and lessons is monitored, any student (Yr7 to 11) marked late 3 or more times at am or pm registration in one week will be issued with an After School Detention.
-If this persists HOY will invite parents in for a meeting with the Attendance Lead and Pastoral Support Manager to discuss concerns.
+Lateness to school and lessons is monitored for all pupils in Yr7 to 11.
+If a pupil repeatedly arrives late to am registration without a legitimate reason they will be issued with a lunch time detention from 12.35 - 1pm on the day of lateness.
+Persistent lates to lessons are monitored by the HOY and school Attendance Lead - If this persists HOY will invite parents in for a meeting with the School Attendance Lead to discuss concerns.